Mala Lengua

 Dr. Alberto N Jones

-Alberto JonesDr.
-Alberto Jones is a former veterinary pathologist and a member of the West Indian Welfare Society in the city of Guantanamo, Cuba who now resides in northern Florida.
-He is an activist with strong communal ties to his homeland and is the founder/president of the Caribbean American Children's Foundation, a board member of the Cuban American Alliance and Education Fund, the Saint Augustine Baracoa Friendship Association, Cuba Vive and other solidarity groups with Cuba.
-Through these institutions and working with Pastors for Peace, he has improved relations and understanding between the people of the United States and Cuba, while delivering precious material support to the health care and educational system and the physically challenged in Cuba.
+Alberto JonesWhen he lived in Cuba, Dr. Alberto Jones was a veterinary pathologist and a member of the West Indian Welfare Society in the city of Guantanamo, Cuba.
+He left Cuba in the Mariel and lived in NY and northern Florida.
+He was an activist with strong communal ties to his homeland and was the founder/president of the Caribbean American Children's Foundation, a board member of the Cuban American Alliance and Education Fund, the Saint Augustine Baracoa Friendship Association, Cuba Vive and other solidarity groups with Cuba.
+Through these institutions and working with Pastors for Peace, he improved relations and understanding between the people of the United States and Cuba, while delivering millions of dollars of precious material support to the health care and educational system and the physically challenged in Cuba.

-He writes regularly on issues concerning Cuba, and we present his letters and columns here: Alberto Jones Column, Column I covering the period 1998 - 1999, Column II, 2000, Column III, 2001 (Part I), Column IV, 2001 (Part II), Column V, 2002, Column VI, 2003, Column VII, 2004, Column VIII, 2005, Column IX 2006, Column X 2007, Column XI in 2008, Column XII in 2009, Column XIII in 2010, Column XIV in 2011, Column XV in 2012, Column XVI in 2013, Column XVII in 2014, Column XVIII in 2015 and 2016, Column XIX from 2017 to 2019, Column XX from 2020 to 2021, and Column XXI for 2022.
+He wrote regularly on issues concerning Cuba, and we present his letters and columns here: Alberto Jones Column, Column I covering the period 1998 - 1999, Column II, 2000, Column III, 2001 (Part I), Column IV, 2001 (Part II), Column V, 2002, Column VI, 2003, Column VII, 2004, Column VIII, 2005, Column IX 2006, Column X 2007, Column XI in 2008, Column XII in 2009, Column XIII in 2010, Column XIV in 2011, Column XV in 2012, Column XVI in 2013, Column XVII in 2014, Column XVIII in 2015 and 2016, Column XIX from 2017 to 2019, Column XX from 2020 to 2021, and Column XXI for 2022.
 See also Alberto Jones on Race & Identity and Alberto Jones on the Cuban Economy.

 Alberto Jones has been featured in Seeing the people, not Cold War politics, Times-Union, 2/07, by Tonyaa Weathersbee, a member of the Trotter Group of Black Columnists.
 He is also a part of the Guantanamo Public Memory Project, for which he was interviewed and this is on Vimeo: Memories of Crossing Borders: Alberto Jones and Guantanamo, Cuba 4/13/2013

 Born on a sugar plantation in Oriente, he experienced first hand what it meant to be Black in Cuba.
 Then, thanks to the Revolution, he acquired a degree in veterinary medicine, only to have party leaders and veterinary officials attack him while he was successfully directing the province of Oriente Veterinary Diagnostic Laboratory and confronting incipient corruption by his co-workers, political leaders and others.
 He served 4 1/2 years in prison of an 8 year sentence.
-He left for the US after being released and built up a successful business from which he is now retired.
+He left for the US after being released and built up a very successful business from which he retired.
 Years later when he met with Fidel, the latter said, "How could this have happened?", appalled at what he and his aids then knew was a miscarriage of justice.

 Mi vida, mi verdad: Memorias de Alberto N. Jones, 5/2020